SatelliteQE/robottelo/docs/reviewing_PRs.rst

 If you note something that should be changed, or want clarification, add a comment to the line of code or the PR as a whole.

-If tests were added, ensure the PR includes the results or simple a message stating *"All tests passed."* or *"Unable to run tests at this time due to
+If tests were added, ensure the PR includes the results or simply a message stating *"All tests passed."* or *"Unable to run tests at this time due to
 _____."*